-The Group has various hazardous, toxic or flammable materials transported by road, rail, sea and air, particularly as part of shipments to customers in countries where it operates, giving rise to the risk of accidents.
-Any such accidents could result in claims against the Group, in particular in its role as the shipper.
+Arkema has various hazardous, toxic or flammable materials transported by road, rail, sea and air, particularly as part of shipments to customers in countries where it operates, giving rise to the risk of accidents.
+Any such accidents could result in claims against Arkema, in particular in its role as the shipper.

-Furthermore, due to (i) stricter regulations on the transportation of hazardous materials, (ii) the temporary or permanent lack of transportation means for certain toxic or hazardous products to certain destinations, (iii) the market dominance of a single supplier, and (iv) job action affecting transportation, the Group may face the following problems:
+Furthermore, due to (i) stricter regulations on the transportation of hazardous materials, (ii) the temporary or permanent lack of transportation means for certain toxic or hazardous products to certain destinations, (iii) the market dominance of a single supplier, and (iv) job action affecting transportation, Arkema may face the following problems: